Let’s talk about the sales process in this article.

 Your sales pipeline would have different leads at different stages of their cycle.
 With automation, an automated communication workflow could be set up to send emails based on their status in the pipeline.

-1. Create a sales pipeline in your CRM with a 1:1 mapping to the stages of the process you created in the last stage you might need multiple pipelines if your company sells more than one product/service.
+1. Create a sales pipeline in your CRM with a 1:1 mapping to the stages of the sales process you created in the last stage you might need multiple pipelines if your company sells more than one product/service.

 2. Define goals to mark stages complete.
 For each stage, answer the question: What actions need to be finished during each pipeline stage for the stage to be marked complete?.
 Enter these answers as stage-completion goals in the CRM so they can be marked complete automatically based on actions the sales agents take on the lead.